-Luckily, buying a used AADs is simple.
+Luckily, buying a used AAD is simple.
 AADs have an expiration date and you’ll be paying, essentially, a fixed cost per year of service.
-So just make sure that the AAD you choose is either a CYPRES or a Vigil, that it’s within its service life, that the proper maintenance schedule has been met and that the device in question is approved for your container system.
+So just make sure that the AAD you choose is either a CYPRES or a Vigil, that it’s within its service life, that the proper maintenance schedule has been met, and that the device in question is approved for your container system.
 Buy new, if you can fork over the cash upfront.
 AADs are very very easy to resell.

-We know that’s already a lot, but stay with us for just one more moment.
+We know that’s already a lot but stay with us for just one more moment.
 We’ll leave you with three rules that you need to follow when you’re buying used skydiving equipment:

 Keep an open mind!
-At this stage of the game, you’re not going to find your perfect kit in your perfect colors at low cost.
+At this stage of the game, you’re not going to find your perfect kit in your perfect colors at a low cost.
 Take a deep breath and know that you’ll get there eventually.

-But but cover your butt.
+But cover your butt.
 Pay an expert–specifically, a professional rigger–to inspect anything you buy before you buy it.
 It’s not expensive, and it’s insurance.
 As part of the deal, ask the rigger to write down a list of issues, both actual and potential, along with the cost to remedy each one.

 Finally, trust your gut.
 Don’t like the flare?
 Uncomfortable chest strap?
 Flappy-flappy reserve flap?
 Simple not sure about something?
 Do yourself a favor.
 Don’t buy it.
 You won’t ever be happy with it, and starting out with gear you don’t like to fly will have a deleterious backlash that could affect your entire skydiving career…and we want to share the sky with you for a long, awesome time!